-This course provides for graduate study in several important aspects of acoustics, eg noise control in buildings, community noise control, auditorium design, machine, ventilation and air conditioning noise control, and acoustical systems and structures.
-It is designed for graduates in architecture, engineering or science who wish to specialize in acoustics, and is suitable for those who wish to practise as consultants or to find employment in industry, research establishments or in larger architectural and engineering offices.
-The course has a duration of four sessions of part-time study.
+This course provides for graduate study and research in several important aspects of acoustics, such as community noise control, noise control in industry and in buildings, auditorium design and physical acoustics.
+It is designed primarily for graduates in engineering, architecture, science or building who wish to specialize in acoustics and it is suitable for those who wish to find employment with noise control authorities, or in industry, to practice as consultants, to undertake research or to become part of a multi-disciplinary team in an architectural or engineering practice.